philc/book-notes/how to raise an adult - julie lythcott-haims.md

   their homework, it's the same thing.
 It fosters a sense of dependence and helplessness in kids;
   they come to feel they just can't do it on their own."
 * Parents do their kids' homework, monitor the scores daily, and even impersonate their kids over email.
-The parents are the ones going to school In comparison to the homework, the work produce in class by the student is vacuous.
+The parents are the ones going to school.
+In comparison to the homework, the work produced in class by the student is vacuous.

 ## To what end? (chap 5)